-HESG is an open, technology agnostic platform linked to extensive in-home IoT sensors/actuators, and uses advanced data science and machine learning algorithms, that produce on over four million data points per home per day.
+HESG is linked to extensive in-home IoT sensors/actuators, and uses advanced data science and machine learning algorithms, that produce on over four million data points per home per day.

-HESG provides residents with room-by-room temperature control from a mobile app and offers interoperability between energy providers and device manufacturers, enabling them to test new products, services and business models directly with consumers.
+The platform provides residents with room-by-room temperature control from a mobile app and enables businesses to trial innovative products and energy service propositions directly with consumers.